pettersand/builder/devlog.md

 Something has changed, and I'm not sure what - but it seems I have been logged out, and the login modal is broken.
 Will have to fix.

+Got quite a bit of work done.
+Fixed the login and sorted the bulk of the template generation handling.
+Next up is rendering the template itself!

 ### Worked On:
 1. Fixed login
     - Updated utilities usage, temporary fix